 Once you’ve seen St Mark’s Square and the Rialto Bridge, why not spend the rest of your trip exploring areas away from the main island?
 The nearby island of Torcello is mostly a calm nature reserve filled with lush greenery, although the 7th century Cathedral of Santa Maria Dell’Assunta stands out.
 The pastoral island of Sant’Erasmo is equally peaceful, with picturesque marshlands, views over the lagoon and even stretches of beaches.
 Both can be reached from Venice on local vaporetto ferry services.

-Trieste Airport, formally known as Trieste – Friuli Venezia Giulia Airport (TRS) is served by airlines such as Alitalia, Ryanair and Lufthansa.
+Trieste Airport, formally known as Trieste – Friuli Venezia Giulia Airport (TRS) is served by airlines such as Ryanair and Lufthansa.

 If you want to fly into Venice, there are two to choose from.
 Venice Marco Polo Airport (VCE) is the primary airport and you can fly there on many airlines including American Airlines (with routes from Chicago O’Hare (ORD) and Philadelphia International (PHL)), Ural Airlines, Aegean Airlines and easyJet.